 Mandated Reporting

 All BRIC staff are mandated reporters of suspected child neglect or physical or sexual abuse.
 Staff must immediately report any knowledge of or reasonable reason to believe a child is being neglected or physically or sexually abused or has been neglected or physically or sexually abused within the preceding three years.
-BRIC staff will follow district procedures for reporting of suspected child neglect or physical or sexual abuse and notify the BRIC Special Education Supervisor within 24 hours of the report.
+BRIC staff will follow district procedures for reporting of suspected child neglect or physical or sexual abuse and notify their BRIC Special Education Supervisor within 24 hours of the report.
 Mandated Reporting Policy 414 is located on the BRIC website.

 Request for Consultation Services